 On completion of her Masters degree, Emily took on the role of Quality Officer and progressed to Quality Manager in 2016.
 She is an avid reader and enjoys running.

-Barbara works closely with Emily and is responsible for the course reporting and evaluation side of the quality process.
+Barbara delivers our professional training events, develops new courses and liaises with college staff regarding the Access to Higher Education Diploma.
 With over 15 years’ experience of working with quality systems and procedures in other awarding organisations, Barbara has a wealth of expertise in the sector.

 She has a degree in Humanities and a Masters in Film Studies.
-Outside work her spare time is spent taking part in or supporting the family at swimming, biking, running events and making preserves.
+Outside work her spare time is spent taking part in or supporting the family at swimming, rowing, and making preserves.

 Quality and Operations Officer